Total internal reflection: Critical angle

 But the dihedral angle between two planes is also the angle between their normals.
 So θ1 is the angle between the normal to the incident wavefront and the normal to the interface, while θ2 is the angle between the normal to the refracted wavefront and the normal to the interface; and Eq. ((1)) tells us that the sines of these angles are in the same ratio as the respective velocities.

-This result has the form of "Snell's law", except that we have not yet said that the ratio of velocities is constant, nor identified θ1 and θ2 with the angles of incidence and refraction (called θ and θt above).
+This result has the form of "Snell's law", except that we have not yet said that the ratio of velocities is constant, nor identified θ1 and θ2 with the angles of incidence and refraction (called θi and θt above).
 However, if we now suppose that the properties of the media are isotropic (independent of direction), two further conclusions follow: first, the two velocities, and hence their ratio, are independent of their directions; and second, the wave-normal directions coincide with the ray directions, so that θ1 and θ2 coincide with the angles of incidence and refraction as defined above.

 Obviously the angle of refraction cannot exceed 90°.
 In the limiting case, we put θ_{2} = 90° and θ_{1} = θ_{c} in Eq. ((1)), and solve for the critical angle:

 In deriving this result, we retain the assumption of isotropic media in order to identify θ1 and θ2 with the angles of incidence and refraction.